Suicide Among Veterans

 - To engage in impulsive and high-risk behaviors.

-More than 1 in 10 veterans are diagnosed with a substance use disorder.12 Veterans are more likely to use alcohol; many are also have a greater risk opioid overdose.12
+More than 1 in 10 Veterans are diagnosed with a substance use disorder.10 Veterans are more likely to use alcohol; many also have a greater risk of opioid overdose.10

 Veterans and Mental Health Care

-Mental illness has strong links to suicide among veterans.
-While alcohol and drug abuse accounts for higher suicide risk, other co-occurring mental disorders are often associated between substance abuse and suicide.10 The more common mental disorders among veterans are PTSD and depression.
-For example, exposure to trauma or suffering a TBI while in the service can lead to increased risk of both substance abuse and PTSD or depression.12
+Mental illness has strong links to suicide among Veterans.
+While alcohol and drug abuse accounts for higher suicide risk, other co-occurring mental disorders are often associated with substance misuse and suicide.8 The more common mental disorders among Veterans are PTSD and depression.
+For example, exposure to trauma or suffering a TBI while in the service can lead to increased risk of both substance misuse and PTSD or depression.10

-Veterans coping with the dual diagnosis of substance abuse and PTSD are likely to have psychiatric and medical conditions, such as:12
+Veterans coping with the dual diagnosis of substance misuse and PTSD are likely to have psychiatric and medical conditions, such as:10

 - Anxiety disorders.